jgm/doclayout/README.md

 # doclayout

 This is a prettyprinting library designed for laying out plain-text documents.
-It was formerly a module in pandoc.
+It is a complete rewriting (with different underlying architecture) of the Text.Pandoc.Pretty module formerly in pandoc.
-It has been split off to make it easier to use independently.